Rotten Tomatoes: "Critics Consensus" / "Audience Says"

-Each movie features a brief blurb summary of the critics' reviews, called the "Critical Consensus", used in that entry's Tomatometer aggregate score.
-These are written by Jeff Giles, a longtime author for the site.
+Each movie features a brief blurb summary of the critics' reviews, called the "Critics Consensus", used in that entry's Tomatometer aggregate score.

 In February 2021, Rotten Tomatoes added an "Audience Says" section; similar to the "Critics Consensus", it summarizes the reviews noted by registered users into a concise blurb.
-In a blog memo, the Rotten Tomatoes staff noted that for any given film, if there were any external factors such as controversies or issues affecting the sentiments of a film, they may address it in the "Audience Says" section in order to give users the most relevant info regarding their viewing choices.
+The Rotten Tomatoes staff noted that for any given film, if there were any external factors such as controversies or issues affecting the sentiments of a film, they may address it in the "Audience Says" section to give users the most relevant info regarding their viewing choices.

 Localized versions

 Localized versions of the site available in the United Kingdom, India, and Australia were discontinued following the acquisition of Rotten Tomatoes by Fandango.
 The Mexican version of the site, Tomatazos, remains active.

 API

 The Rotten Tomatoes API provides limited access to critic and audience ratings and reviews, allowing developers to incorporate Rotten Tomatoes data on other websites.
 The free service is intended for use in the US only; permission is required for use elsewhere.
 As of 2022, API access is restricted to approved developers that must go through an application process.